Supabase Pricing 2026: Complete Cost Breakdown (Free to Enterprise)

 4. Your usage history carries over

 Most teams start on Free to validate their idea, then upgrade to Pro once they have 10-20 paying customers or $500+/month in revenue.
-This is a proven pattern we recommend for all Rapid MVP Development projects.
+This is a proven pattern we recommend for all MVP Development projects.

 Conclusion: Plan for Scale, Invest in Expertise